We flip a switch and it’s there. Electricity.

 Most people take it for granted and assume it will always be available to them.
 But, what happens when a storm knocks out power transformers in your location or worse yet a substation 20 miles away is knocked offline?

-You find yourself sitting in the dark… the computer and everything else you have become dependent upon is useless.
+You find yourself sitting in the dark… your television, the computer and everything else you have become dependent upon is useless.
 Your cell phone might continue to work… but, for how long?
 Eventually you’ll need to recharge its battery.
 What about that food you have in the refrigerator?
 Will it keep until they get the power turned back on?

 Don’t be left in the dark.

 If you lose power at night, it can be very uncomfortable sitting in the dark.
 There is something about light that soothes the nerves.
-Besides having some emergency candles available, you should also have a supply of battery powered flashlights or area lights along with a supply of spare batteries to brighten up your darkened room.
+Besides having some emergency candles available, you should also have a supply of battery-powered flashlights or area lights along with a supply of spare batteries to brighten up your darkened room.
 I like keeping one of these Tasco XR7 Focus Beam Tactical LED Flashlights within easy reach in every room of my house.
 These are really bright lights powered by three AA batteries.
 I also keep a supply of alkaline AA batteries and some rechargeable AA batteries.

 Speaking of rechargeable batteries, I’ve been very happy with the Panasonic BK-3MCCA eneloop AA 2100 Cycle Ni-MH Rechargeable Batteries that maintain up to 70% of their charge after 10 years (when not it use).
 It can certainly be frustrating to discover your rechargeable batteries are dead when you need them most.
 To keep my eneloop batteries charged, I use the Panasonic K-KJ17MCA Advanced Individual Cell Battery Charger Pack.
 This is a “smart” charger that allows me to recharge individual batteries if needed.
 Many chargers only work when loaded with two or four batteries.